-- announcements of technological innovations or new products by us or others; - · announcements by us of significant acquisitions, strategic partnerships, in-licensing, out-licensing, joint ventures or capital commitments; - expiration or terminations of licenses, research contracts or other collaboration agreements; - public concern as to the safety of drugs we, our licensees or others develop; - general market conditions; - the volatility of market prices for shares of biotechnology companies generally; - · success of research and development projects; - departure of key personnel; - · developments concerning intellectual property rights or regulatory approvals; - variations in our and our competitors' results of operations;

-- changes in earnings estimates or recommendations by securities analysts, if our ordinary shares or ADSs are covered by analysts; - statements about the Company made in the financial media or by bloggers on the Internet; - statements made about drug pricing and other industry-related issues by government officials; - changes in government regulations or patent decisions; - · developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.
+- · announcements of technological innovations or new products by us or others; - announcements by us of significant acquisitions, strategic partnerships, in-licensing, out-licensing, joint ventures or capital commitments; - · expiration or terminations of licenses, research contracts or other collaboration agreements; - · public concern as to the safety of drugs we, our licensees or others develop; - · general market conditions; - · the volatility of market prices for shares of biotechnology companies generally; - · success of research and development projects; - · departure of key personnel; - · developments concerning intellectual property rights or regulatory approvals; - · variations in our and our competitors' results of operations; - · changes in earnings estimates or recommendations by securities analysts, if our ordinary shares or ADSs are covered by analysts; - · statements about the Company made in the financial media or by bloggers on the Internet; - · statements made about drug pricing and other industry-related issues by government officials; - · changes in government regulations or patent decisions; - · developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.

 These factors and any corresponding price fluctuations may materially and adversely affect the market price of our ordinary shares and ADSs, and result in substantial losses by our investors.
+See also Risk Factors-Risks Related to our Ordinary Shares and ADSs-"We are currently operating in a period of economic uncertainty and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Russia and Ukraine."

 Additionally, market prices for securities of biotechnology and pharmaceutical companies historically have been very volatile.
 The market for these securities has from time to time experienced significant price and volume fluctuations for reasons unrelated to the operating performance of any one company.
-Furthermore, our business may be adversely impacted by risks, or the public perception of the risks, related to a pandemic or other health crisis, such as the COVID-19 pandemic.
 A significant outbreak of contagious diseases could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn.
 In the past, following periods of market volatility, shareholders have often instituted securities class action litigation.
 If we were involved in securities litigation, it could have a substantial cost and divert resources and attention of management from our business, even if we are successful.